Skip to main content

 The only comfort I found was in drinking and the connections I had made with the other girls on the site I was part of.

-No one in my life knew about any of this except for my ex and the girls I was connecting with through the industry.
-Looking back, it’s tough even to believe that was my life for a time, because I am not that girl anymore.
+No one in my life knew about this except for my ex and the girls I was connecting with through the industry.
+Looking back, it’s tough even to believe that was my life for a time because I am not that girl anymore.

 What led to the end of porn for me

-My relationship with my ex ended when he broke things off because I found out he was making connections with other camgirls.
+My relationship with my ex ended when he broke things off because I discovered he was connecting with other camgirls.

 Because the community of struggling women I had grown to know and relate to on this porn site seemed to all be searching for a place to belong and for someone to make them feel wanted, I had come to realize that it wasn’t healthy for me to be surrounded by that mentality all of the time.